 3. Refunds & cancellations

-If the Seller does not complete the Job within the agreed timescales then the Buyer can request a refund of the money held in Escrow.
-If for any other reason the Buyer cancels a Job that has been in progress then the Seller may be entitled to at least some payment for work completed.
+If the Freelancer does not complete the Job within the agreed timescales then the Buyer can request a refund of the money held in Escrow.
+If for any other reason the Buyer cancels a Job that has been in progress then the Freelancer may be entitled to at least some payment for work completed.